 Dreidel: After singing “S’vivon Sov Sov” or “When oh when” (a song I wrote about here) I have students make a circle around me and we play dreidel.
 I’ve played both with candy (the kids get one piece each after we play) and with pebbles.
 The kids really enjoy playing.
 I’m amazed by how many of them need practice spinning the dreidel!
 Maybe too much time playing video games and not enough time playing actual games?
 It’s also a good opportunity for younger students to practice their counting skills.

 · “The Sound of Kwanzaa”: This colorful book by Dimitrea Tokunbo and Lisa Cohen is a great introduction to Kwanzaa.

 Afterwards, we discuss how many nights are in Kwanzaa, Hanukkah, and Christmas, respectively.
 You can connect it to a Kwanzaa song or an African folk song.

-· Want some melodic or rhythmic practice while keeping in the spirit of the holidays?
-Check out Amy Abbott’s files on Teachers Pay Teachers (click this picture):
+· Want some rhythmic practice while keeping in the spirit of the holidays?
+Check out my "Santa's Stuck" files for several rhythmic concepts:

 These are a great way to weave curriculum into the holidays, and to assess!

 What are your favorite holiday ideas for the music room?
 Feel free to comment below, and Happy Holidays!